adityakumar-ai/Alabaster_neo/source/MySEProject/Documentation/README.md

 ### View Detailed Analysis and Visualizations

-For a comprehensive look at the analysis and visualizations, including interactive graphs and data analysis, please click on this [notebook](https://github.com/adityakumar-ai/Alabaster_neo/blob/UAT_Test/source/MySEProject/Documentation/NoteBook.pdf) to explore the full dataset and visual comparisons.
+For a comprehensive look at the analysis and visualizations, including interactive graphs and data analysis, please click on this [notebook](https://github.com/adityakumar-ai/Alabaster_neo/blob/UAT_Test/source/MySEProject/Documentation/Jupyter_NotebooK(Performance Analysis and Visualization).pdf) to explore the full dataset and visual comparisons.
 The notebook provides an in-depth exploration of the performance metrics and the effects of various configurations across different CPUs.

 ## **Conclusion :**